ackoo-app/AckooSDK/README.md

 }

 ```
-For any of the event to report to the SDK, You need to create instance of UserActivity class.
+For any of the event to report to the SDK , You need to create instance of UserActivity class.

 ```
 /// User activity that holds information regarding user's actions